bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

 This code follows the same pattern used above to create the draw channel.
-It maps the mouse position coordinated to dot positions and prevents duplicate messages for individual dots.
+It maps the mouse position coordinates to dot positions and prevents duplicate messages for individual dots.
 We will probably receive several messages for each dot as we swipe over them.
 It is better to eliminate these extra messages and provide as nice clean stream of draw actions to the channels consumers.

-By the way, I keep using this pattern repeatedly and thus its starting to ask for a higher level abstraction.
-This case probably calls for a macro, but that's for another time.

 You can see this code in action if you use your mouse to swipe over the dots below.